Maximizing Influence with Graph Neural Networks: Conclusion

 \section{Conclusion}

 We have proposed \textsc{Glie}, a GNN-based model for influence estimation.
 We showcase its accuracy in that task and further utilize it to address the problem of IM.
-We developed three methods based on the representations and the predictions of \textsc{Glie}. \textsc{Glie-Celf}, an adaptation of a classical algorithm that surpasses SOTA but with significant computational overhead. \textsc{Grim}, a Q-learning model that learns to retrieve seeds sequentially using \textsc{Glie}'s predictions and representations.
-And \textsc{Pun}, a submodular function that acts as proxy for the marginal gain and can be optimized adaptively, striking a balance between efficiency and accuracy.
+We developed two methods based on the representations and the predictions of \textsc{Glie}. \textsc{Glie-Celf}, an adaptation of a classical algorithm that surpasses SOTA but with significant computational overhead, and textsc{Pun}, a submodular function that acts as proxy for the marginal gain and can be optimized adaptively, striking a balance between efficiency and accuracy.

 For a typical IM algorithm, it is not straightforward to consider the topic of the information shared or the user's characteristics \cite{chen2016real}.
 A significant practical advantage of a neural network approach is the easy incorporation of such complementary data by adding the corresponding embeddings in the input, as has been done in similar settings \cite{tian2020deep}.
 We thus deem an experiment with contextual information a natural next step, given a proper dataset.
-Finally, we also plan to examine the potential of training online the reinforcement learning module, i.e., receiving real feedback from each step of the diffusion that could update both the \textsc{Q-Net} and \textsc{Glie}.
+Finally, we also plan to examine the potential of training a reinforcement learning module, i.e., receiving real feedback from each step of the diffusion that could update both the \textsc{Q-Net} and \textsc{Glie}.
 This would allow the model to adjust its decisions based on the partial feedback received during the diffusion.